rodionsibov/exercises-js/README.md

 # exercises-js
 Each exercise starts with a problem description.
 Read this description and try to solve the exercise.
+If you run into problems, consider reading the hints after the exercise.
+If you want to learn something from the exercises, I recommend looking at the solutions only after you’ve solved the exercise, or at least after you’ve attacked it long and hard enough to have a slight headache.